Get help now Make a donation

 Coping with difficult feelings

 • Talk to someone.
 You might find it hard to open up about hoarding, but it might help if you share how you're feeling.
-If you don't feel you can talk to people around you, contact some of the organisations in our useful contacts.
+If you don't feel you can talk to people around you, contact a hoarding charity.
+For example, Hoarding Disorders UK or Hoarding UK.

 • Try peer support.
-Connecting with people with similar or shared experiences can be really helpful.
-For information on where you can find this sort of support, see our pages on useful contacts and peer support.
+Connecting with people with similar or shared experiences can be helpful.
+For information on where you can find this sort of support, see our pages on peer support.

 • Take time to relax.
 Trying to manage your hoarding can be very hard work – emotionally as well as physically.
 It can help to find ways to relax that don't involve getting or saving things.
-For more ideas, see our pages on stress, relaxation and nature.
+For more ideas, see our pages on relaxation and nature and mental health.

 It's a big step to recognise that you might have a hoarding problem and need some help.
 Even if you're finding it hard, knowing you're working towards change is something to be proud of.